Serbian water polo team attacked in Croatia

 Red Star decided not to play the match and returned to Belgrade.
 The team said the goalkeeper had a broken nose after being attacked by “Croatian hooligans.”

-“Split is not a town which will tolerate violence of any kind,” city mayor Andro Krstulovic Opara said.
-“I condemn the attack against three Red Star players who today wanted to enjoy the Split beachfront.”
+“Split is not a town which will tolerate violence of any kind,” city Mayor Andro Krstulovic Opara said.
+“I condemn the attack against three Red Star players who today wanted to enjoy the Split seafront.”

+Croatian President Kolinda Grabar-Kitarovic tweeted: “Hooliganism is opposed to the ideals of sport, and every violence is unacceptable.
+I thank the citizens of Split, who immediately stepped in to defend these values.”

 Tensions are still high between Croatia and Serbia after their war in the 1990s.